-Comparing Decimals Worksheets
+Comparing and Ordering Decimals Worksheets

 Try the following mental addition strategy for decimals.
 Begin by ignoring the decimals in the addition question.
 Add the numbers as if they were whole numbers.
 For example, 3.25 + 4.98 could be viewed as 325 + 498 = 823.
 Use an estimate to decide where to place the decimal.
 In the example, 3.25 + 4.98 is approximately 3 + 5 = 8, so the decimal in the sum must go between the 8 and the 2 (i.e. 8.23)

 Base ten blocks can be used for decimal subtraction.
 Just redefine the blocks, so the big block is a one, the flat is a tenth, the rod is a hundredth and the little cube is a thousandth.
 Model and subtract decimals using base ten blocks, so students can "see" how decimals really work.